-- (interjection): a general expression of surprise, similar to "darn" in English
+- (interjection): a general expression from Spanish dialects that means surprise, similar to “darn” in English

 - Example: Look at the car he drives, hijole!

-- (noun): a girl (may be considered disparaging)
+- (noun): a literal translation for a girl (could be considered disparaging).

 - Example: Is Miguel dating the hyna I saw him with last night?

-- (noun): literally, huevos is Spanish for eggs, but as a slang, it can mean balls, as in testicles and may be used in a variety of ways.
+- (noun): A Mexican origin word that literally means eggs, but as a slang, it can mean balls, as in testicles and may be used in a variety of ways.

-- Example: You need some huevos to be able to do something like that.
+- Example: You need some huevos to do something like that.

-- (noun): an insult used for a social climber
+- (noun): One of the slang words used as an insult for a social climber.

 - Example: She married that rich doctor and now she’s an igualada.